Kidney Transplant in Nigeria

 3–4 hours are required for kidney transplant surgery.

-How much can a Kidney transplant cost in Nigeria?
+How much does a kidney transplant surgery cost in Nigeria?

 The cost of a kidney transplant varies on a number of factors, including;